Institute-for-Sig-and-Info-Processing/.github/profile/README.md

 <p align="center"><b>What's New</b></p>

-Visit our newest version of the ISIP Machine Learning Demo (IMLD) that will teach you the basics of machine learning:
+Visit our newest version of the ISIP Machine Learning Demo (IMLD) that will teach you the basics of machine learning.
+New features include quantum machine learning (QML) tools and some well-known data sets that demonstrate quantum entanglement.

 <p align="center">
  <a href="http://www.isip.piconepress.com/projects/imld/resources/app/">